Samin47/Dataset-Filtering-Application/README.md

 This is a web application built with Laravel (v8.83.27) that allows users to filter a dataset based on a person's birth year, birth month, or both.
 The dataset is paginated for better user experience, and the results are cached using Redis for faster retrieval.

 ## Features
--Filter dataset by birth year, birth month, or both.
+- Filter dataset by birth year, birth month, or both.
--Paginated display of filtered dataset.
+- Paginated display of filtered dataset.
--Caching of filtered dataset using Redis.
+- Caching of filtered dataset using Redis.
--Pagination retrieves data from the Redis cache if available.
+- Pagination retrieves data from the Redis cache if available.

 ## Prerequisites